 Framed by related concepts in literature, we contribute the first fully unsupervised anomaly detection based on QBMs and evaluate its performance on suitably generated synthetic datasets.
 Our core contributions to the investigation of the applicability of Quantum Boltzmann Machines for unsupervised anomaly detection amount to the following: \begin{itemize} \item We introduce the first fully unsupervised anomaly detection approach using QBMs. \item We conduct a case study evaluating the presented approach on two D-Wave Quantum Annealers while using a similarly sized classical Restriced Boltzmann Machine (RBM) as baseline. \end{itemize}

 The subsequent contents of this paper are structured as follows.
-In Sec.~\ref{sec:background} we explain the functionality of Boltzmann Machines and their variants.
-In Sec.~\ref{sec:relatedwork} we give an overview of related work.
-In Sec.~\ref{sec:methodology} we present our methodology on how Quantum Boltzmann Machines can be used to detect anomalies in a fully unsupervised manner.
-In Sec.~\ref{sec:experiments} we show how suitable hyperparameters can be chosen and evaluate the results achieved comparing classical and quantum hardware.
-Finally, Sec.~\ref{sec:conclusion} concludes our findings and demonstrates possible future work.
+In section~\ref{sec:background}, we explain the functionality of Boltzmann Machines and their variants.
+In section~\ref{sec:relatedwork}, we give an overview of related work.
+In section~\ref{sec:methodology}, we present our methodology on how Quantum Boltzmann Machines can be used to detect anomalies in a fully unsupervised manner.
+In section~\ref{sec:experiments}, we show how suitable hyperparameters can be chosen and evaluate the results achieved, comparing classical and quantum hardware.
+Finally, section~\ref{sec:conclusion} concludes our findings and demonstrates possible future work.

-\section{Background}
+\section{\uppercase{Background}}